hzschie/stockmapper/README.markdown

 *   Currently width and height of $tags are hardcoded in inspector.js

 *   Currently maps $tag is subscribed to mouseover events multiple times

+*   If no tagsOrder is defined, panel does a bunch of work for what amounts to sequentially adding elements

+*   Not using Date and Time, but when we do, Timezones will come into play.

+## Questions
+*   What to do with timezones?

+*   What unit is Market Cap in?

+*   Can we get Average Volume and what's the difference between Volume and TotalVolume